 6.5.1 Applicability to language

 The vulnerability as specified in ISO/IEC 24772-1 clause 6.5 is applicable to Fortran since Fortran provides enumeration values for interoperation with C programs that use C enums.
 Their use is expected most often to occur when a C enum appears in the function prototype whose interoperation requires a Fortran interface.

-The Fortran enumeration values are integer constants of the correct kind to interoperate with the corresponding C enum.
+Vulnerabilities associated with indexing arrays with enumeration types do not apply to Fortran since enum literals are simply named integer constants.
 The Fortran variables to be assigned the enumeration values are of type integer and the correct kind to interoperate with C variables of C type enum.

 6.5.2 Avoidance mechanisms for language users